 Example of a profile timeline:

-Timeline event rollups provide a simple form you can use to ask questions of your timeline event data and map the results to BlueConic profile properties (formerly achieved via the Timeline Query Connection).
+Timeline event rollups provide a Basic query builder that you can use to ask questions of your timeline event data and map the results to BlueConic profile properties (formerly achieved only via the Timeline Query Connection).
 Use the rolled-up data to:

 For example, you can target customers based on recent orders or events, by offering a discount for repeat orders.
 Or you might choose to send discounts only to customers with recent, high-value orders.